-As mentioned earlier, the NDGAP stated that on 31 December 2023, there was only one beneficiary of temporary protection accommodated at the Vámosszabadi reception centre, while 2 were accommodated in total throughout 2023.
+As mentioned above the NDGAP stated that on 31 December 2023, there was only one beneficiary of temporary protection accommodated at the Vámosszabadi reception centre, while 2 were accommodated in total throughout 2023.
 Worryingly, the NDGAP also stated that "in the Vámosszabadi reception centre only those beneficiaries of temporary protection were accommodated throughout 2023, who, according to Section 3(7) of Gov. Decree 104/2022 (III.12), were not entitled to receive care (meals), but were only entitled to accommodation.
-They were provided with basic hygiene items, but in a few days, they left and their whereabouts was unknown."201 Based on this statement of the NDGAP, it seems that for some unclear reasons, the authority interprets the law as obliging them to provide the beneficiaries in question with hygiene items but not with meals.
-In the absence of food provision, it is unsurprising that those - only 1 or 2 persons - who went to the reception centre left after a very short time.
-The HHC was not granted leave to enter the premises of the Vámosszabadi reception centre despite requesting it from the NDGAP, with reference to the fact that those beneficiaries of temporary protection who were accommodated at the centre ".202
+They were provided with basic hygiene items, but in a few days, they left and their whereabouts was unknown."
+Based on this statement of the NDGAP, it seems that for some unclear reasons, the authority interprets the law as obliging them to provide the beneficiaries in question